initc3/ic3-website/content/events/Retreats/winter-retreat-2026.md

 summary: Pack your skis — we’re heading back to the <a href="https://www.titlis.ch/de/unterkuenfte/hotel-terrace">Hotel Terrace</a> in Engelberg, Switzerland, for the 2026 Winter Retreat!
 ---

 This annual event features presentations and discussions on the latest IC3 research, networking opportunities, group activities, and more.
-Registration is now <a href="https://docs.google.com/forms/d/e/1FAIpQLSfge9mr-roh7GgZgNJEjeNrdIMwfPjwgbABLwNhV14GfGe_CQ/viewform">OPEN</a> for our partners and members.
+Registration is now open for our partners and members.
 Please see below for important details.

 <div class="ui piled segment">
   <img class="ui centered image" src="../images/events/WinterRetreat2026/Group.jpg" alt="" width="750" />